CBSE Class 12 Physics Practical Exam 2019 : Notes, Syllabus & Tips to Score Maximum Marks

 List of Experiments: Section B

-1. To find the value of for different values of in case of a concave mirror and to rind the focal length.
+1. To find the value of v for different values of u in case of a concave mirror and to rind the focal length.

 2. To find the focal Length of a convex mirror, using a convex lens.

-3. To find the focal Length of a convex lens by plotting graphs between and or between 1/u and 1/v.
+3. To find the focal Length of a convex lens by plotting graphs between u and v or between 1/u and 1/v.

 4. To find the focal Length of a concave lens, using a convex lens.